How to Plan Your Diet for Weight Loss

 Giving you 1300 calories with 100 left for drinks.

-Think about times when you prefer to eat the most, and allow larger portions of your calorie allowance for them.
+Think about times when you prefer to eat the most, and allow for larger amounts of your planned calorie intake for them.

 Here’s a couple of well-balanced sample plans to give you an idea of what different calorie allowances look like: